Leeds is full of rewarding walking routes and these 23 offer an outdoor adventure for everyone.

 This pretty 6.7-mile walk around North West Leeds starts with a woodland wander around Hawksworth Wood near Kirkstall Abbey.
 It’s a pretty woodland walk, well-kept with abundant wildlife, but this is just the beginning.
 From here, you’ll walk along the River Aire, upstream towards Newlay Bridge and on to the Leeds Liverpool Canal towpath towards Calverley Bridge, before you pivot back towards the start through Hunger Hills, Haigh Wood and Oil Mill Beck.

 The walk starts at Hawksworth Wood, Rein Road, Leeds, West Yorkshire, LS18 4TA.
 Check out the route.

 Leeds Canal Walk

-Want to enjoy the city’s industrial heritage and the region’s natural beauty, all in one go?
-At 13 miles, the Leeds Canal Walk is long, but straightforward.
-You start in the city centre at the Royal Armouries and pass Granary Wharf before you head west.
-Along the way, you can see the flora and fauna at Kirkstall Valley and Rodley Nature Reserves, explore the ruins of Kirkstall Abbey up close and take on the woodland trails of Bramley Hall Park and Calverley Woods, all before you reach the end in Shipley.
+Want to enjoy both the city’s industrial heritage and the region’s natural beauty?
+The Leeds Canal Walk is 13-miles long, but straightforward.
+Start in the city centre at the Royal Armouries and pass Granary Wharf before you head west.
+You can see the flora and fauna at Kirkstall Valley and Rodley Nature Reserves, explore the ruins of Kirkstall Abbey and take on the woodland trails of Bramley Hall Park and Calverley Woods, all before you reach the end in Shipley.

 Castle Hill Circular